 An in-depth exploration of the camera, combining darkroom techniques in black and white, and color photography.
 Emphasis is placed on developing reliable control of the fundamental materials and procedures through lectures, field, and lab experience.
 Basic discussion of image making included.
+Preequisite: open to visual arts art history, ICAM, media, studio, and music ICAM majors and minors only.
 Materials fee required.